2016 AFF Women's Championship

 The 2016 AFF Women's Championship was the ninth edition of the AFF Women's Championship, an international women's football tournament organised by the ASEAN Football Federation (AFF).
-The tournament was held in Mandalay, Myanmar between 26 July–4 August 2016.
+The tournament was held in Mandalay, Myanmar between 26 July to 4 August 2016.

-Thailand successfully defended their title after beating Vietnam in the final via penalty shoot-out.
+The defending champions Thailand successfully defended their title after beating Vietnam in the final via penalty shoot-out.

 Participating teams

 8 teams were set to take part in the tournament in Mandalay, Myanmar.
 Indonesia was suspended by FIFA at the time the group was announced.
 Australia sent its under-20 team.
 Japan, Chinese Taipei and South Korea were invited to participate as the eighth team in the tournament.
-However none of the three confirmed their participation and Timor Leste was named as the tournament's eighth team.
+However, none of the three confirmed their participation and Timor Leste was named as the tournament's eighth team.